We can repair many parts in your joints: ligaments, tendons, meniscus, etc.

 Some people who come in here for joint repair have dug a bigger hole for themselves.
 Their fitness has been eroding for years.
 Or, some people have been exercising fairly recently, but some flaw in their form, in their muscle balance, in their posture, has been slowly hurting their joints.
 Some expert analysis may be needed to diagnose such muscle/alignment problems and fix them.

 Physical therapists are healthcare professionals with a high level of training.
 They can be great resources for guiding you back to fitness with expert insights.
-Our preference is for physical therapists who actually focus on exercise, ideally almost exclusively on exercise.
-Some better trained, more skilled Certified Athletic Trainers might be good resources, as they do almost exclusively focus on exercise; we’ve been impressed by trainers or doctors who are graduates of the National Academy of Sports Medicine.
+Our preference is for physical therapists who focus on detailed evaluation and exercise.
+Some Certified Athletic Trainers might be appropriate in some cases.
 Some patients have good experience with yoga or Pilates, depending in great part on the quality of the instructor.
 However, the more complicated the patient’s case, the more we urge the use of optimally trained physical therapists who are willing to work with the patient personally, ideally focused on exercise.

 One of the goals we hope the above expert exercise guidance achieves is assessment and treatment of muscle imbalance.
 Muscle fitness degrades the longer you walk around with worn, damaged joint hardware.
 You eventually walk, move and stand in compromised ways.
-Your posture suffers.
-All of the experts listed above may have something to say about your posture.
-Yet, one posture system has particularly impressed us – the Egoscue Method.
-Especially when back pain is an issue, we may discuss the possibility of you getting the benefit of expert guidance in this impressive posture correcting approach.
+Your posture, stance, and gait suffer.
+These imbalances need to be addressed

 After a time living with worn, torn joint hardware and poor posture, some muscles may get knots, permanent tight bands, and adhesion of the fascia covering the muscles at those knots, further compromising your ability to move freely and evenly.
 Sometimes, hands-on massage-like therapies are required for breaking up such barriers to free movement.
 Some therapies that have greater potential in these tasks are neuromuscular therapy, myotherapy, and Rolfing.
 Especially if our examination happens upon concrete problems of this sort, we may try to connect you with the best therapists in these fields.